BlenderBricks/EpicFigRig/README.md

 - Other Bug Fixes

 - Increased the Number of Capes the add-on will autorig.
-  - At the moment, you can only rig one cape per blend file.
-You can get around this by rigging each minifgure in a seperate file, then appending the finished rig into the final .blend

 - Modified UI
     - Moved more uncommon features into the "Advanced" tab

 - Made roadmap document public, added in add-on underneath user info document.

 - Removed Herobrine

+Version 1.1.1

+- Fixed issue when rigging mutiple minifigures with capes in one blend file where cape would be parented to the wrong fig

+- Updated the naming system for better organization